 Spinal bones (vertebrae) are missing, damaged, or out of alignment.

 One or more discs may be damaged.
 One or more herniated discs are found.

-The flow of contrast material through the spinal canal is restricted or blocked, indicating narrowing of the canal (spinal stenosis).
+The flow of contrast material through the spinal canal is restricted or blocked, which may mean narrowing of the canal (spinal stenosis).

-A condition that has been present from birth (congenital condition) is present in the spine or the vertebrae.
+A condition that has been present from birth (congenital) is present in the spine or the vertebrae.

 Author: Healthwise Staff